apache/flink/docs/dev/connectors/kinesis.md

 ## Kinesis Producer

-The `FlinkKinesisProducer` is used for putting data from a Flink stream into a Kinesis stream.
-Note that the producer is not participating in
+The `FlinkKinesisProducer` uses [Kinesis Producer Library (KPL)](http://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html) to put data from a Flink stream into a Kinesis stream.

-Flink's checkpointing and doesn't provide exactly-once processing guarantees.
+Note that the producer is not participating in Flink's checkpointing and doesn't provide exactly-once processing guarantees.
 Also, the Kinesis producer does not guarantee that records are written in order to the shards (See [here](https://github.com/awslabs/amazon-kinesis-producer/issues/23) and [here](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecord.html#API_PutRecord_RequestSyntax) for more details).

 In case of a failure or a resharding, data will be written again to Kinesis, leading to duplicates.
 This behavior is usually called "at-least-once" semantics.

 To put data into a Kinesis stream, make sure the stream is marked as "ACTIVE" in the AWS dashboard.

-For the monitoring to work, the user accessing the stream needs access to the Cloud watch service.
+For the monitoring to work, the user accessing the stream needs access to the CloudWatch service.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
 Properties producerConfig = new Properties();
+// Required configs
 producerConfig.put(ProducerConfigConstants.AWS_REGION, "us-east-1");
 producerConfig.put(ProducerConfigConstants.AWS_ACCESS_KEY_ID, "aws_access_key_id");
 producerConfig.put(ProducerConfigConstants.AWS_SECRET_ACCESS_KEY, "aws_secret_access_key");
+// Optional configs
+producerConfig.put("AggregationMaxCount", "4294967295");
+producerConfig.put("CollectionMaxCount", "1000");
+producerConfig.put("RecordTtl", "30000");
+producerConfig.put("RequestTimeout", "6000");

 FlinkKinesisProducer<String> kinesis = new FlinkKinesisProducer<>(new SimpleStringSchema(), producerConfig);
 kinesis.setFailOnError(true);